In Case of Errors or Questions About Your Electronic Transactions

-Telephone us at 815-740-3280 or write us at 801 S. Briggs Street, Joliet, IL if you think your statement or receipt is wrong or if you need more information about a transfer on the statement or receipt.
+Telephone us at 815-467-4386 or write us at PO Box 200, Channahon, IL 60410 if you think your statement or receipt is wrong or if you need more information about a transfer on the statement or receipt.
 We must hear from you no later than 60 days after we sent you the FIRST statement on which the error or problem appeared.

 We will investigate your complaint and will correct any error promptly.
 If we take more than 10 business days to do this, or 20 business days for a point-of-sale transaction, we will recredit your account for the amount you think is in error, so that you will have use of the money during the time it takes us to complete our investigation.
 To qualify for this recredit, we require a written notice of the problem or complaint within 10 business days of your telephone call to us.

-We figure the interest portion of the Finance Charge on your account by applying the periodic rate to the “Daily Balance” of your account for each day in the billing cycle.
-To get the “Daily Balance”, we take the beginning balance of your account each day, add any new advances, and subtract any unpaid finance charges and any payments or credits.
-This gives us the “Daily Balance”.
+We figure the interest charge on your account by applying the periodic rate to the "daily balance" of your account for each day in the billing cycle.
+To get the daily balance, we take the beginning balance of your account each day, add any new advances and subtract any payments or credits and any unpaid interest or other finance charges.
+This gives us the "daily balance."